zhouyl/flowblade/docs/components/typography/link.md

 # Link

 Link component for creating hyperlinks.
 Provides semantic HTML with styling for various link states and styles.
+Perfect for navigation, documentation, and inline links.

 ## Basic Usage